 Adhesions are internal scars that damage vital organs and can have serious consequences.

 20% of patients who undergo abdominal or pelvic surgeries will be admitted for complications from adhesions

 Adhesions, or bands of scars, form over 3-5 days after surgery

 TYBR Spray is applied at the end of the operation.

 The sprayable gel forms a protective barrier over tissue during healing.

 Meet the Founders

 TYBR Health, Inc. was formed out of the Texas Medical Center (TMC) Biodesign fellowship in 2020.
 Over the course of 1 year, the team identified a clinical problem, created a solution, and started a company.
 The team met for the first time on day 1 of the program, and as of July 2020 continue forward, not as fellows, but as co-founders of TYBR Health.

 Tim Keane, PhD

-Tim Keane is bioengineer and extracellular matrix expert.
+Tim Keane is bioengineer and regenerative medicine expert.
 Prior to co-founding TYBR, he was a Post-Doctoral Fellow at Imperial College London where he designed and tested biomaterials to enhance tissue healing following injury.
 He holds a BSc in Chemical Engineering and PhD in Bioengineering from the University of Pittsburgh.
-He is co-inventor on 7 filed patents and has authored over 25 peer-reviewed publications garnering 1600+ citations.
+He is co-inventor on 8 filed patents and has authored over 28 peer-reviewed publications garnering 1700+ citations.